 Ward (2021) also looked at historical census data and “confirmed” Jacome’s findings.
 Ward said that past research on the early 20th century and before are likely erroneous due to measurement error biasing mobility upward and the omission of Black families before “emancipation”.
 Occupational miscoding was substantial with the 1880 St. Louis Census.
 Racial disparities were wider in the past.
 Correcting for these artefacts, measurement error dealt with by using Instrumental Variables (IV) regression, he estimated father-son correlation in Figure 1 to be oscillating between 0.84 and 0.61 from 1840 to 1910 birth cohorts versus 0.44 and 0.37 from 1960 to 1980 birth cohorts.
 Figure 7 suggests that emancipation didn’t help Blacks to close the relative mobility gap since the inclusion of Blacks didn’t have differential impacts on the estimates across 1840 and 1910 cohorts.
 Because income data was unavailable long ago, occupation was used and based on literacy/education at the individual level adjusted for race and region’s level, in order to capture possible inequalities within occupation across race and region.
 As for the 1960-1980 cohorts, Ward uses the occupation variable of the PSID only, because unlike other surveys it contains multiple observations of occupation over the years, allowing averaging to reduce measurement error in the same way as the historical data.

-Ward concludes that research analyzing the mobility trend after 1960 cohort reveals a flat, stable rate of relative mobility and would seem to contradict Great Gatsby (Chetty et al., 2014a; among many others).
+Ward concludes that research analyzing the mobility trend after the 1960 cohort reveals a flat, stable rate of relative mobility and would seem to contradict Great Gatsby (Chetty et al., 2014a; among many others).
 But he also notes that the long run evidence of the inequality-(im)mobility relationship over time is consistent with the Great Gatsby curve because 1) inequalities in the 19th and early 20th century have been estimated to be higher than today and because 2) this relationship has been weakened over time due to institutional changes that improved outcomes of poor families.
-The first point ignores that between 1830 and 1880 cohorts, the correlation declined gradually from 0.72 to 0.42 but then increased gradually to 0.60 until 1910 when looking at White families only, as it makes little sense to include anomalies such as enslaved people to make such comparison.
-Dropping the sons of farmers as another anomaly doesn’t alter the estimates at all, but then Ward failed to provide explanation for these extraordinary shifts in mobility.
+The first point ignores that between 1830 and 1880 cohorts, the correlation declined gradually from 0.72 to 0.42 but then increased gradually to 0.60 until 1910 when looking at White families only, as it makes little sense to include anomalies such as enslaved people to make such a comparison.
+Dropping the sons of farmers as another anomaly doesn’t alter the estimates at all, but then Ward failed to provide an explanation for these extraordinary shifts in mobility.
 The second point requires investigation.
 Regarding trends, Davis & Mazumder (2022) informed us that mobility has decreased since 1980 but remained stable during the 2000s, consistent with the timing in Chetty et al. (2014a) later birth cohorts.
-But inequality was still rising, although at slower pace.
+But inequality was still rising, although at a slower pace.
 As for social welfare, Chetty et al. (2014b) reported a correlation of 0.32 between absolute upward mobility and local tax rates across U.S. states but also a correlation of -0.578 between inequality and mobility across U.S. states, both of which support Ward’s suspicions assuming no confoundings.

 With respect to the racial gap though, Collins & Wanamaker (2022) confirmed my suspicions about Ward’s intriguing Figure 7.
 Instead of using single or even averaged year income which might be a noisy measure of permanent income (therefore overestimating mobility), they opt for occupation-based “income” measures of fathers’ status which are robust to temporary shocks (e.g., unemployment).
 They also use rank regression instead of log-linear regression as a further check against measurement error.
 Using the census data completed with OCG and NLSY79, the analysis of cohorts from 1900 to 1990 shows that the Black mobility stayed more or less constant over time, implying that the Civil Rights didn’t cause a visible shift.
 Either there were confounding factors or such impactful policies had simply no effect.